-Students are required to remain with their Instructor in their classrooms or assigned work areas unless at scheduled lunch or break.
+Students are required to remain with their instructor in their classrooms or assigned work areas unless at scheduled lunch or break.

 There will be a charge for all services and products provided to clients unless otherwise approved in advance by the School Director (or designate).
-Students cannot bring into the School any beauty product not sold or carried at Ogle School nor should students advise clients to do so.

-Stations are assigned at the beginning of each client service, for the duration of that service and may be reassigned at the discretion of School Staff.
-All equipment and personal belongings must be stored in the student's assigned locker or roll-around.
+Students cannot bring into the school any beauty product not sold or carried at Ogle School nor should students advise clients to do so.
+Stations are assigned at the beginning of each client service, for the duration of that service and may be reassigned at the discretion of school staff.
+All equipment and personal belongings must be stored in the student's assigned locker.